rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### What Are Statistical Features?

 Statistical features are like summarizing the ECG signal with numbers that describe its overall behavior.
-Imagine you’re describing a class of students by their average height, how much their heights vary, or whether most students are taller or shorter than average.
+Imagine we’re describing a class of students by their average height, how much their heights vary, or whether most students are taller or shorter than average.
 For an ECG signal, statistical features give us a “big picture” of the signal’s values, like its average amplitude or how spread out the values are.

 These features are calculated over a segment of the ECG signal (e.g., one heartbeat or a 10-second window) and help us understand patterns that might indicate heart conditions.